 Santa Ana Star Casino announced that it would begin taking sports wagers on Tuesday, October 16th, 2018.
 This was the first casino to make such an announcement, but it would only be a matter of time before others do the same.

 Buffalo Thunder Casino just north of Santa Fe followed suit in March 2019 to become New Mexico’s second sportsbook just in time for March Madness.
-With three tribal sportsbooks now live and the state still not having any sports betting laws on the books, the next obvious question is whether or not lawmakers are going to act.
+With four tribal sportsbooks now live and the state still not having any sports betting laws on the books, the next obvious question is whether or not lawmakers are going to act.

 Will Tribal Sports Betting Push Lawmakers to Introduce Legislation?

 Additionally, the Office of the Attorney General does not sound opposed to tribal plans to offer sports betting at their casinos.
 When asked about sports betting coming to Santa Ana Star Casino, AG press secretary David Carl noted the casino is governed by the Pueblo of Santa Ana Regulatory Commission and that the state would “closely monitor New Mexico’s tribal compacts and work with the legislature for proper statutory and regulatory oversight to require responsible gaming and enhanced integrity to create an even playing field for all.”